QuantiModo/QuantiModo-WordPress-Plugin/README.md

 Note: This JavaScript library (https://github.com/QuantiModo/QuantiModo-SDK-JavaScript/blob/master/quantimodo-api.js) is required for this plugin's functionality.

 ## Add QuantiModo Connect Button

+PURPOSE:
+The purpose of allowing users to log in via the QuantiModo API's OAuth2 endpoint is so that the WordPress site can obtain an OAuth2 access token which will be included in the Authorization header of all API requests to QuantiModo as a Bearer token.

+It is in this way that the user may authorize the QM API to obtain their data from other API's such as Fitbit, MyFitnessPal, Withings, etc. This is done using the Connect shortcode.

+Once a user has authorized QuantiModo to obtain their data, the WordPress site can use the OAuth2 access token to also make API requests to the QM API in order to store new user supplied data or visualize their data on various graphs produced by the Timeline and Correlations shortcode.

+SETUP:
 1. Download and install the QuantiModo-WordPress-Plugin.
 2. Email api@quantimo.do to get an API client id and secret.
 3. Setup your QM API key/secret in the WordPress backend under Settings > QM-OAuth.